kermitt2/article_dataset_builder/Readme.md

 ```

 The constraint is that the same data repository path is kept in the config file.
 The repository and its state will be reused to check if an entry has already been harvested or not.

+As an alternative, it is also possible to point to a local old data directory in the config file, with parameter `legacy_data_path`.
+Before trying to download a file from the internet, the harvester will first check in this older data directory if the PDF files are not already locally available based on the same identifiers.

 ### Results with CORD-19